Importance of Copyright Notice

 If the work is unpublished, the appropriate format for the notice includes the phrase "Unpublished Work" and the year of creation.

 The "C in a circle" notice is used only on "visually perceptible copies."
 Certain kinds of works--for example, musical, dramatic, and literary works--may be fixed not in "copies" but by means of sound in an audio recording.
 Since audio recordings such as audio tapes and phonograph disks are "phonorecords" and not "copies," under the Copyright Act, the "C in a circle" notice is not used to indicate protection of the underlying musical, dramatic, or literary work that is recorded.
 Instead, a symbol composed of the letter "P" in a circle is used.
-Since computer software is considered to be visually perceptible (with the aid of a machine), the copyright notice for software should use the C in a circle format.
+Since computer software and apps for mobile devices are considered to be visually perceptible (with the aid of a machine), the copyright notice for software and apps should use the C in a circle format.

 The notice should be affixed to copies or phonorecords of the work in such a manner and location as to give reasonable notice of the claim of copyright.
-For computer software, the copyright notice is generally placed on the medium of distribution (that is, on the diskette or CD-ROM used to distribute the software).
+For computer software, the copyright notice is generally placed on the medium of distribution.
+If physical media is used to distribute the software, the notice should be placed on the disk that contains the software.
+If the software is downloaded, such as a mobile device app downloaded from an app store, a copyright notice should appear on the page or screen that is displayed when the product is downloaded.
 In addition, it is wise to make the copyright notice visible on the screen when the program is executed.
-One way of doing this is to include the notice on a splash screen which is temporarily shown when the program is initially executed.
+One way of doing this is to include the notice on a splash screen that is temporarily shown when the program is initially executed.

 Copyright registration is the process by which a formal claim of copyright is filed on a work with the U.S. Copyright Office.
 Registration is not a condition of copyright protection, although it is a prerequisite for filing a copyright lawsuit on U.S. origin works.
 However, it is possible to file a lawsuit on a previously unregistered work merely by filing an application for registration immediately prior to initiating the lawsuit.